 While condensing the stories often improved them, I resisted the urge to “fix” anything.
 The Jataka tales are entertaining, but as with many ancient fables, few stand as examples of good story craft: Inconsistencies (In Jataka #54 we are told that eating a kimpakka fruit causes instant death, but the men who eat them didn’t even know they are poisonous until the Bodhisatta shows up later and tells them.), contradictions (The present parts of both Jataka #272 and Jataka #481 tell the same story of a man who insults two of the Buddha’s top disciples and then tries to get them to return to his home – in the first he simply leaves the Buddha’s monastery disappointed and in the second he’s struck dead and sent straight to hell.), exaggerations (In Jataka #177 eighty thousand monkeys sit eating fruit in a single tree.), and lapses in logic (In Jataka #22 a dog sneaks into the palace to save other dogs by telling the king that it’s impossible for dogs to sneak into the palace.) are common.

 To be clear, my intent in discussing the storytellers’ shortcomings is not to criticize – I wouldn’t have made this website if I didn’t love these stories – it’s just to let readers know that these issues are not mistakes on my part, they lie in the originals.
-So, when you ask yourself why the Bodhisatta didn’t go live in another city instead of walking into the forest to kill himself in Jataka #220, or how nobody had noticed the horse’s amazing superpowers before the Bodhisatta in Jataka #254, know that these issues lie with the ancient storytellers.
-All of my versions of the Jataka remain fully faithful to the originals, problems and all.
+And also, when you wonder why in Jataka #220 the Bodhisatta didn’t go live in another city instead of walking into the forest to kill himself, or how in Jataka #254 nobody had noticed the horse’s amazing superpowers before the Bodhisatta did, only the ancient storytellers know.
+All my versions of the Jataka tales remain fully faithful to the originals, problems and all.

 The photos of the historic temple paintings that illustrate each Jataka tale are from Wat Kruawan Worawiharn in Bangkok and come from the commemorative book Literary Splendor from Nibata Jataka.
 They are used here by permission of the temple’s abbot.
 Because the temple does not have paintings for all 547 Jataka, some pictures are used for multiple Jataka.
 All other photos were taken by me.